 How to set up a knowledge base on a subdomain

-Semly recommendations show specific actions that can help improve brand visibility in AI answers.
+Semly recommendations show specific actions that can help improve your brand’s visibility in AI answers.

 The most important rules:

-check the details and justification of each recommendation
+check the details and justification of the recommendations

 use ready-made solutions prepared by Semly

-copy some actions and apply them manually on the site or in the configuration
+copy some actions and implement them manually on the site or in the configuration

 monitor the results in the visibility report